rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 0ms got number 20
 ```

-We can see that request number six takes longer to complete.
-That is because
+Now all requests that we send get a response.
+We see that request number six
-the server needs to start and `accept` the socket.
+takes longer to complete.
+That is because the server needs to start and
+`accept` the socket.
 But it doesn't fail.
-The
-client will not get connection errors.
+The client will not get connection
+errors.

+And this is one way to write a reliable socket servers that survive crashes and
+restarts.

 ## Questions & Answers